mangosArchives/serverZero_Rel19/doc/EventAI.txt

 action3_param2                  Variables used by Action1 (depends on action_type)
 action3_param3                  Variables used by Action1 (depends on action_type)

-All params are signed 32-bit values (+/- 2147483647).
+All parameters are signed 32-bit values (+/- 2147483647).
 Time values are always in milliseconds.
 In case of a percentage value, use value/100 (ie. param = 500 then that means 500%, -50 = -50%)

-[*] Phase mask is a bitmask of phases which shouldn't trigger this event. (ie. Phase mask of value 12 (binary 1100) results in triggering this event in phases 0, 1 and all others with exception for phases 2 and 3 (counting from 0).
+[*] Phase mask is a bit mask of phases which should not trigger this event. (ie. Phase mask of value 12 (binary 1100) results in triggering this event in phases 0, 1 and all others with exception for phases 2 and 3 (counting from 0).
 [*] Phase 0 is default so this will occur in all phases unless specified.
 (1101 = Triggers in Phase 1 of 3, 1011 = Triggers in Phase 2 of 3, 0111 = Triggers in Phase 3 of 3, 0011 = Triggers in Both Phase 2 and 3).
 [*] Take Desired Binary Configuration and convert into Decimal and this is your event_inverse_phase_mask to use in your script.